 Campbell College works in partnership with several schools within the local Area Learning Community in order to provide access to subjects not offered within some schools, to share teaching of particular subjects, and provide access to combinations of subjects that cannot be facilitated within schools.

-Some of our subjects follow English/Welsh examination boards (Art and Design, Computer Science, Design and Technology, Drama and Theatre Studies, English Literature, Government and Politics, History, Media Studies, Religious Studies).
-The following subjects are offered at A level only and not at AS level: Art and Design; Design and Technology.
-The following are offered as a stand-alone AS level in addition to A level: English Literature, Government and Politics, History, Religious Studies.
+Some of our subjects follow English/Welsh examination boards (Art and Design, Design and Technology, Drama and Theatre Studies, English Literature, History, Media Studies, Politics, Religious Studies).
+The following subjects are offered at A level only and not at AS level: Art and Design, Design and Technology, Media Studies, Politics.
+The following are offered as a stand-alone AS level in addition to A level: English Literature, History, Religious Studies.

-Centre Assessed Grades were awarded in 2020 for all subjects at GCSE, and Centre Determined Grades were awarded in 2021 at AS level with the exception of Art and Design, and Design and Technology.
-Centre Determined Grades were primarily based upon several assessments in each subject during April/May 2021, with the aim of providing the most accurate reflection of levels of attainment through a ‘low stakes’ approach; internal assessments throughout the year may also have made a lesser contribution to a final grade in some subjects.
+In light of disruption caused by Covid-19, Centre Determined Grades were awarded in 2021 for this cohort at GCSE.
+These were primarily based upon several assessments in each subject during April/May, with the aim of providing the most accurate reflection of levels of attainment through a ‘low stakes’ approach; internal assessments throughout the year may also have made a lesser contribution to a final grade in some subjects.
 The specification content was reduced in line with guidance from examination boards.
-Predicted grades for the 2022 cycle are largely based upon Centre Determined Grades (where these were awarded) but also take into account progress and internal assessment throughout Year 13 as well as progress during August/September 2021.
-Furthermore, individual circumstances have been considered where this is relevant to likely outcomes in June 2022.
-BTEC predicted grades are based upon work submitted within the course so far.

 Impact of Covid-19

 Campbell College was closed to pupils from Monday 23rd March 2020 and opened again for the 2022 cohort on Wednesday 26th August 2020.
-During the Summer term 2020, the College provided the Year 12 students with ‘Introduction to Level 3’ courses in each subject to help them prepare for the demands of GCE and BTEC studies.
-These took the form of Zoom lessons and independent learning.
-A virtual learning week, which ran in line with the regular timetable, took place in October 2020 instead of school-based learning.
-During the second period of lockdown (Monday 4th January – Friday 19th March 2021) the College operated its usual timetable with the majority of lessons taking place via Zoom.
-Other lessons and work were facilitated through the College’s Virtual Learning Environment, Firefly.
+During the Summer term 2020, some virtual classes were provided for students through Zoom with tasks and further support provided through the Colleges’ Virtual Learning Environment, Firefly.
+During the second period of lockdown (Monday 4th January – Friday 19th March 2021) the College operated its usual timetable with the majority of lessons taking place via Zoom and other lessons/work facilitated through the Firefly.
 Whilst lockdowns inevitably impacted on pupil learning and there was some variation in the level of pupil engagement, the programmes of study continued throughout this time and a good level of support was offered, both pastorally and academically, with personal interventions for students who found remote learning more challenging.